 Tory’s is in the middle of Victoria Park, which is surrounded by streets that have on street parking and there are several council car parks in the area.

-You’re a stones throw from the playground at the cafe if you have a little one to entertain or if it’s just you and your baby, there are pram friendly paths for a stroll.
+The cafe’s next door to the playground if you’ve got little ones to entertain or if it’s just you and your baby, there are pram friendly paths for a stroll.

-And if you did fancy going into the farm, there’s a fab selection of play equipment in the farm, animals to look at, bikes to ride on, soft play and a tractor ride too.
+The girls still love to go to the farm, there’s a fab selection of play equipment, animals to look at, bikes to ride on, soft play and a tractor ride.
 It’s a great day out for young families.

 There’s a table in the middle for children to play at and a well stocked toy kitchen too.
 You can pick up a pot of pencils and paper for them to do some freestyle drawing while you zone out or chat to a friend.